dhellmann/pymotw-3/source/socketserver/index.rst

 To add threading or forking support to a server, include the appropriate mix-in in the class hierarchy for the server.
-The mix-in classes override :func:`process_request()` to start a new thread or process when a request is ready to be handled, and the work is done in the new child.
+The mix-in classes override :func:`process_request` to start a new thread or process when a request is ready to be handled, and the work is done in the new child.

 For threads, use :class:`ThreadingMixIn`.

-.. include:: SocketServer_threaded.py
+.. include:: socketserver_threaded.py
     :literal:
     :start-after: #end_pymotw_header